WellsCui/go-rest-annotation/README.md

 # go-rest-annotation
-This Repo demos route registeration using comment on handler function as annotation.
+This Repo demos route registration using comment on handler function as annotation.